reallygoodsoftware/base-styles/readme.md

 # Base Styles.css

-Base Styles is a set of CSS classes that does 3 things:
-1. Helps you to keep your CSS structured and organized as your product grows.
-2. Helps you to maintain visual consistency across common UI elements.
-3. Gives you lego blocks to compose new features with.
+Base Styles is 1.
+A CSS only component library and 2.
+A scaffold for organzing your CSS.

 ## How It Works